liam-hart/liam-hart.github.io/content/_index.md

       view: card # card is only view available now, more may be added
       spacing:
         padding: ['100px', '0', '0px', '0']
-  - block: markdown
-    content:
-      title: 'Teaching Philosophy'
-      subtitle: ''
-      text: |-
-        I love learning about psychology.
-Presumably, outside of a Psych 101, most of the students chose these classes because they are interested in them.
-The obstacle is not making the students interested.
-It is making the learning accessible, and the assignments clear pathways for learning.

-        See the courses I have had the pleasure of teaching, and the associated materials, below.
-    design:
-      spacing:
-        padding: ['100px', '0', '0px', '0']

 # For showcasing featured publications, enabled with publications that have 'featured: true'
   # - block: collection